Deaf On the Job

 Deaf Leadership Opportunities:

 While supervisory positions were largely held by hearing men, at the end of the twentieth century, greater opportunities for advancement were available for Deaf men and women at The Washington Post.
-The large number of printers employed at the Post was managed by a hierarchy of supervisors, the shift supervisor, the shift foreman, the assistant superintendent and the superintendent.
+The large number of printers employed at the Post was managed by a hierarchy of supervisors: the shift supervisor, the shift foreman, the assistant superintendent and the superintendent.

 Printers were under the immediate oversight of a shift supervisor.
 Roughly six people held this position across the 24 hour work day, with multiple shift supervisors available during the evening and Lobster shifts.
 These individuals were responsible for communicating between departments to ensure the work was done and the paper went out.
 They also worked directly to assist printers in their tasks.
 The shift foreman oversaw the work of the shift supervisor and managed disciplinary issues and other concerns.
-The assistant superintendent and superintendent oversaw the four shift foreman, managed the budget and communicated with the executive team.
+The assistant superintendent and superintendent oversaw the four shift foremen, managed the budget and communicated with the executive team.

 By the end of the 1980s more Deaf printers were advanced to leadership positions within this structure.
 Working as a supervisor shifted the dynamics of communication for Deaf and hearing workers at The Post.
 Deaf printers would have full access to instructions and assignments delivered in ASL.

-The Post was a unique work environment that was seldomly found elsewhere.
+The Post was a unique work environment that was seldom found elsewhere.
 The high number of deaf employees - approximately 125 - created a workplace of camaraderie and pride with newspapers being put out day after day.
 ITU membership offered stable employment and the union protected its workers.
 Communication barriers remained, however, as not everyone signed and Deaf employees improvised different ways to communicate including speaking, lipreading, gestures, writing down on paper, and Deaf people interpreting for others before the professionalization of interpreting emerged.